jnmasterjn/WAD-group/README.md

 ## 🔗 API Endpoints

-Liking User Reviews
+Review Interaction
-- `POST /like/:id` – Like other users' reviews
+- `POST /like/:id` – Like a user review
+- `POST /like/:id` — Unlike a user review

 Movie
 - `GET /movie` – Get all movies